-Planning to spend 2 days in Seattle and need some itinerary inspiration?
-You’ve come to the right place – read on for all the best things to do, see, and eat in Seattle in 2 days!
+Planning to spend a weekend in Seattle and need some trip planning inspiration?
+You’ve come to the right place – read on for all the best things to do, see, and eat on a 2 days in Seattle itinerary!

 I took my first trip to Seattle in 2011 (it was my first solo trip as well) and immediately fell in love!
-As it is only a 2-hour flight from San Francisco, I returned seven more times over the years – I just couldn’t stay away!
+As it is only a 2-hour flight from San Francisco, I returned many more times over the years (like, 10 times) – I just couldn’t stay away!
 As I’ve gotten to know the city even more, I’ve fallen even more in love with it, and found more things to add to my Seattle bucket list.

 To me, Seattle has all those things that I love about San Francisco (good food and a hip, local vibe) but is more laid-back.
-It’s got all those amazing Pacific Northwest vibes that I adore (similar to those found in Vancouver and Portland!).
+It’s got all those amazing Pacific Northwest vibes that I adore.

 Yes, Seattle can be grey and rainy – but when the sun comes out, it is absolutely beautiful and there is no other city like it!
-And there are just so many things to do in Seattle, so many beautiful spots (and views), and so much good food that you’ll still have a great time, even if it rains!
+And there are just so many things to do in Seattle, so many beautiful spots (and views), and so much good food that you’ll still have a great time, even if it rains during your 2 days in Seattle!

 Disclosure: This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.
 Pictures & Words is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites at no cost to you.